Norma Bates (Psycho): Character overview

 For many years, Norma and Norman live together in the (fictional) small town of Fairvale, California "as if there is no one else in the world".
 When Norman is a teenager, his mother meets Joe Considine (Chet Rudolph in Psycho IV: The Beginning) and plans to marry.
 Considine convinces Norma to open a motel.
-Norman grows insanely jealous, believing that Norma has abandoned him for her fiancé, and murders them both with strychnine.
+Norman grows furiously jealous, believing that Norma has abandoned him for her fiancé, and murders them both with strychnine.
 He then stages it like murder-suicide, making it look as if Norma had killed Considine and then herself.

 Unable to bear the loss of his mother, Norman steals Norma's corpse and mummifies it in the fruit cellar, and speaks to it as if his mother were still alive.
 He also speaks to himself in her voice and frequently dresses in her clothes; in his own mind, he becomes his mother in order to escape the awareness of her death and the guilt of having murdered her.
 The "Mother" personality is as possessive and cruel as Norma had been in life; "Mother" dominates and belittles him, forbids him to have friends, and kills any woman whom he feels attracted to.
 When Norman regains consciousness, he discovers the crime he is convinced his mother has committed, and destroys the evidence.